W3NDO/W3NDO/README.md

   ## 🧭 &nbsp;About Me

-  - 📚 Computer Science Graduate
-  - 📚 Masters student
-  - 🔭 Rails Developer
+  - 🔭 Ruby and Elixir Developer
   - 🌱  Proficient in **Ruby**, **Rails**, **Javascript**, **Elixir** && **Erlang**.